 Your team may advise you to wait a few weeks after radiotherapy before having sex.
-This is to allow any irritation and side effects to improve.
+This is to allow any irritation in the area and side effects to improve.
 Ask your doctor or nurse for advice about this, as it can depend on the treatment you are having.

 It is normal to feel nervous about having sex after pelvic radiotherapy.
 You may have ongoing side effects.
 Or you may be coping with changes that affect your feelings about your body.
 If you are ready to have sex, take your time and make sure you are relaxed.
+Lubricants or creams may help to make penetrative sex feel more comfortable.
 If you have any problems that do not improve, talk to your cancer doctor or nurse.

-We have more information in our booklet Cancer and your sex life - information for men (see page 56).
+We have more information in our booklet Cancer and your sex life - information for women (see page 62).